-In the government-wide financial statements, bond premiums and discounts are deferred and amortized over the life of the bonds using the effective interest method.
+In the government-wide financial statements, bond premiums and discounts are deferred and amortized over the life of the bonds.

 In the fund financial statements, governmental fund types recognize bond premiums and discounts during the current period.
 The face amount of debt issued is reported as other financing sources.
 Premiums received on debt issuances are reported as other financing sources, while discounts on debt issuances are reported as other financing uses.